hydrusnetwork/hydrus/docs/running_from_source.md

 ## My Code { id="my_code" }

-I develop hydrus on and am most experienced with Windows, so the program is more stable and reasonable on that.
-I do not have as much experience with Linux or macOS, but I still appreciate and will work on your Linux/macOS bug reports.
+I use Windows and Linux, but I have much more experience with Windows, and the program is most stable and clean there.
+I have very little experience with macOS, but I appreciate bug reports for any platform.

 My coding style is unusual and unprofessional.
 Everything is pretty much hacked together.
 I'm constantly throwing new code together and then cleaning and overhauling it down the line.
 If you are interested in how things work, please do look through the source and ask me if you don't understand something.

-I work strictly alone.
-While I am very interested in detailed bug reports or suggestions for good libraries to use, I am not looking for pull requests or suggestions on style.
+I work strictly alone, however.
+While I am very interested in bug reports or suggestions for good libraries to use, I am not looking for pull requests or suggestions on refactoring.
 I know a lot of things are a mess.
 Everything I do is [WTFPL](https://github.com/sirkris/WTFPL/blob/master/WTFPL.md), so feel free to fork and play around with things on your end as much as you like.